eypaksu/money-transfer-api/README.md

 # Money Transfer API

-Money Transfer API has two functionality which is money sending and getting a bank statement
+Money Transfer API has two functionality which is money sending and getting bank statement

 ## Requires